About

 tkneese.png

-My first book, Death Glitch: How Techno-Solutionism Fails Us in This Life and Beyond (Yale University Press, Fall 2023) provides an ethnographic and historical account of the internet of death.
+My first book, Death Glitch: How Techno-Solutionism Fails Us in This Life and Beyond (Yale University Press, 2023) provides an ethnographic and historical account of the internet of death.
 Social media platforms were not originally designed for long-term use and intergenerational inheritance, but they have become sites for mourning and memorialization.
 I consider the temporal incompatibilities of startup culture— with its focus on real-time updates, fast-paced innovation, and short-term gains— and platforms' increasing intervention in the most profound aspects of human existence.

-I write about the embodied care work necessary to maintain the afterlives of individuals, networks, and objects.
-My work has been published in academic journals such as Social Media + SocietyCultural Studies, and Social Text and in popular outlets including WIREDThe Verge, and The Baffler.
+In general, my research juxtaposes histories of computing and automation with ethnographies of platform labor and care work.
+I’m currently writing about collective action in the tech industry around AI’s relationship to both labor rights and environmental impacts.
+My work has been published in academic journals such as Social Media + SocietyCultural Studies, and Social Text and in popular outlets including WiredThe Verge, and The Baffler.

 I received my Ph.D. from the Department of Media, Culture, and Communication at New York University, my M.A. in Social Sciences and Anthropology from the University of Chicago, and my B.A. in Anthropology from Kenyon College.
-My work has been supported by the Mellon Foundation, the American Council of Learned Societies, the Intel Science & Technology Center for Social Computing, the Consortium for History of Science, Technology, and Medicine, and the Social Sciences and Humanities Research Council.
+My work has been supported by the National Science Foundation, the Mellon Foundation, the American Council of Learned Societies, the Intel Science & Technology Center for Social Computing, the Consortium for History of Science, Technology, and Medicine, and the Social Sciences and Humanities Research Council.

 Contact